Persuaded Search: Public Signals

 \end{enumerate} \end{theorem}

-\autoref{prop:2} establishes that a stationary equilibrium exists for any public signal and that all stationary equilibria are payoff equivalent.
-The agent gets his autarky payoff $u(G^\xi)$, which is now (potentially strictly) higher than $\underline u$, whereas the principal's payoff may be (potentially strictly) lower than the maximal surplus that she could feasibly extract $\bar u-u(G^\xi)$.
+\autoref{prop:2} establishes that for any given public signal, a stationary equilibrium exists and that all stationary equilibria are payoff equivalent.
+The agent gets his autarky payoff $u(G^\xi)$, which is now (potentially strictly) higher than $\underline u$, whereas the principal's payoff may be lower than the maximal surplus that she could feasibly extract $\bar u-u(G^\xi)$.
+In other words, introducing a free and public signal may lead to an inefficient outcome with $k^*/\delta$ measuring the total welfare loss in equilibrium.\footnote{The proof for \autoref{prop:2} establishes a ``full characterization'' similar to that in \autoref{prop:1} by specifying for each public signal realization: the unique equilibrium price, the unique equilibrium stopping probability, and the set of equilibrium signals.}

-The proof of \autoref{prop:2} demonstrates that in equilibrium, the principal can restrict her attention to pass/fail signals with a cutoff structure such that a good ``passes" if and only if its quality falls above a cutoff, which potentially depends on the realized public signal, and the agent is persuaded to stop his search if and only if he observes a ``pass."
-In other words, the induced stopping threshold is the same as the cutoff.
-This mirrors the finding in \autoref{prop:1}, wherein the principal could offer pass/fail signals with a cutoff of $\bar r$.
-However, in contrast to \autoref{prop:1}, the principal may no longer be able to induce the efficient stopping threshold $\bar r$ following every public signal realization, in which case she fails to generate and extract the full surplus.
-The loss of surplus stemming from the difference between the stopping thresholds induced in a stationary equilibrium and $\bar r$ is characterized by $k^*$.

-To see why, suppose the principal seeks to induce a stopping threshold $\bar r - k$ for some $k\geq 0$ in a stationary equilibrium.
-The change in total surplus that can be extracted by the principal from inducing $\bar r-k$ instead $\bar r $ is captured by the first term in \eqref{eq:5}.
-However, given the agent's actual reservation value in a stationary equilibrium is $\delta u(G^\xi)=r^\xi$, the principal may not be able to induce the desired stopping threshold $\bar r-k$.
-In particular, there are two cases when the principal fails to induce $\bar r-k$ after some realization $z\in Z$ of the public signal.
-First, if $r^\xi<\underline \theta_z$, then the lowest quality the agent expects to receive when he observes $z$ is above his autarky reservation value.
-Hence, the agent is too optimistic and he terminates his search regardless of the contract offered by the principal.
-This occurs when $z\in Z_A$ and the efficiency loss in this case is captured by

-which yields the second term in \eqref{eq:5} after noting that $F^\xi_z(r^\xi)=0$ for all $z\in Z_A$.
-Second, if $r^\xi\in [\underline \theta_z ,\bar\theta_z]$, the principal can only induce stopping thresholds below $\bar x_z$.\footnote{For example, a pass/fail signal with a cutoff above $\bar x_z$ would not persuade the agent to continue searching if he observes a ``fail."} Hence, if $\bar x_z < \bar r-k$, the best the principal can do is induce a stopping threshold of $\bar x_z$ instead of $\bar r-k$.
-This occurs when $z\in Z_B(k)$ and the efficiency loss is captured by the last term in \eqref{eq:5}.

-Therefore, following public signal realizations in $Z_A\cup Z_B(k),$ the principal must make concessions, which lower her continuation payoff.
-The proof of \autoref{prop:2} shows that the loss in the principal's equilibrium payoff from these concessions are quantified by the unique solution to the fixed point $k=\frac{\delta}{1-\delta}\Phi(k)$.